 What are UM graduates' medical school application statistics?

+As families grapple with the decision of which institution may position their student the best for a successful pre-medical experience, this AMA article (What makes for the best premed school?
+4 key considerations) may prove useful.
 Families of prospective pre-medical students often inquire about the application success rate of University of Michigan graduates.
 In comparing applicant success rates, families need to remember that the way in which data is presented varies considerably from institution to institution.
 Some colleges and universities report the success of all their candidates based on anecdotal information; others report on only those who applied through a pre-medical committee; others still, only those that the committee endorsed as a viable candidate.
 Some may represent the data as the success of the applicant pool for a given year, which includes students who did not graduate from the institution either because they had withdrawn before graduation or because, as graduates of other institutions are enrolled in a post-baccalaureate program.
 Some may present success rates of students by their year of graduation, while others may represent the data as being for students who applied in a given year.
 Finally, in reporting numerical profiles, some colleges and universities exclude application profiles for underrepresented students and/or reapplicants.

 In reporting UM graduates medical school application statistics, The University Career Center utilizes information gathered from the most recent reports from the American Association of Medical Colleges and the American Association of Colleges of Osteopathic Medicine, and includes the application efforts of any UM graduates who wished to apply and gave permission to use their data.